thelukester92/swift-engine/README.md

 ## Create a scene

 Subclass the base `LGScene` to create your scene.
-The recommended entry point is the `didMoveToView` method.
+The recommended entry point is the `initialize` method.
 In that method, you can add systems and entities to the scene.

 ### Add systems

 To add a system to a scene, call the scene's `addSystem` method and pass in an instance of the system you want to add.
 You can add multiple systems at once using the `addSystems` method.
-Most systems can be initialized without any parameters, but some require some parameters (usually a reference to the scene).
+Most systems can be initialized without any parameters, but some may require parameters.

 	addSystem( LGPhysicsSystem() )